Brock Stassi: Coaching career

+Philadelphia Phillies

 On January 31, 2023, Stassi was hired by the Philadelphia Phillies organization to serve as the hitting coach for their High-A affiliate, the Jersey Shore BlueClaws.

+He was named hitting coach for the Double–A Reading Fightin' Phils for the 2024 season.

+Seattle Mariners

+On January 16, 2025, the Seattle Mariners hired Stassi to serve as the hitting coach for their Low-A affiliate, the Modesto Nuts.

 Personal life

 Stassi's father, grandfather, and great-grandfather played as catchers in the minor leagues.
-His younger brother, Max Stassi, is a catcher who debuted with the Houston Astros in 2013 and currently plays with the Los Angeles Angels.
+His younger brother, Max Stassi, is a catcher who debuted with the Houston Astros in 2013 and currently plays with the Chicago White Sox.

 Brock and Max hold an annual charity event that began in 2009 in their hometown of Yuba City, California; the money collected goes to 12 food banks within a 50-mile radius of Yuba City and Hands of Hope, a charity that offers support to homeless children and their families.
 The event consists of a home run derby between the brothers at the Yuba City High School field.
 In 2014, the event was expanded to include a home run derby with one player from each of eight local high schools, taking donations based on the number of homers hit, as well as accepting flat-rate donations.